 - In-car electronics

-You can read about what each trouble area entails in extensive details on the Consumer Reports website directly, but any glaring problems are typically reported on each car’s individual profile page.
+You can read about what each trouble area entails in extensive details on the Consumer Reports website directly, but any glaring problems are typically reported on each car’s individual profile page–which only members can access.
 There is also information on any active recalls that may apply to each vehicle, giving buyers a complete scope of what they can expect from the vehicle’s reliability.